ibm-cloud-docs/image-templates/export-image-ibm-cos.md

 * Ensure you have write access to {{site.data.keyword.cos_full_notm}}.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

 For more information about permissions, see [Classic infrastructure permissions](/docs/iam?topic=iam-infrapermission#infrapermission) and [Managing device access](/docs/vsi?topic=virtual-servers-managing-device-access).

+If you plan to export this image template to {{site.data.keyword.cos_full_notm}}, make sure its name does not contain any characters that might be problematic in a web address.
+For example, ?, =, <, and other special characters might cause unwanted behavior if not URL-encoded.
+{: tip}

 ## Exporting an image to IBM Cloud Object Storage